mpi4py/mpi4py-fft/docs/paper/paper.md

 which allows for further reuse in applications beyond the FFT.
-In fact, the distributed array interface can be used for boosting performance through MPI-based parallelism in any algorithm able to operate on local arrays by processing undivided axes one at the time.
+In fact, the distributed array interface can be used for boosting performance through MPI-based parallelism in any algorithm able to operate on local arrays by processing undivided axes.

 # Acknowledgements